alpernakin/Download-App-Container/README.md

 **Frontend**: A mobile application, implemented with Ionic, Angular, Jasmine, Karma.
 The application represents real-time and historical download points on a map, and shows example statistics comparisons.

-**Backend**: API, implemented with ExpressJ, Mongoose, Socket.io, Chai and Mocha.
+**Backend**: API, implemented with ExpressJs, Mongoose, Socket.io, Chai and Mocha.
 The API serves the download points and streams them.
 Besides that, it serves some statistics data.

 **Data-Producer**: Feeds the Mongo database with dummy data.
 This app is well important for testing real-time data streaming.